-- Personal protective equipment shall be utilized whenever contact with blood or OPIM may occur. - Gloves are worn whenever it is reasonably anticipated that hand exposure to blood, OPIM, non-intact skin, or mucous membranes may occur. - If the employee is allergic to certain kinds of gloves, hypoallergenic gloves or other alternatives will be provided. - Disposable gloves will not be re-used and will be replaced as soon as practical when they become contaminated or as soon as feasible if they are torn, punctured, or compromised. - Utility gloves can be decontaminated for re-use only if the gloves do not have any punctures, cracks, or tears.
-They are discarded if they are cracked, peeling, torn, punctured, deteriorated, etc. - Masks in combination with eye protection devices are worn whenever splashes, spray, splatter, or droplets of blood or OPIM may be generated and eye, nose, or mouth contamination can reasonably be anticipated. - Appropriate protective body coverings such as gowns, aprons, caps, and/or shoe covers are worn when gross contamination can be reasonably anticipated. - All garments that are penetrated by blood are removed immediately or as soon as feasible. - Personal protective equipment is removed before leaving the work area and after a garment becomes contaminated. - Used protective equipment is placed in appropriately designated areas or containers when being stored, washed, decontaminated, or discarded.
+- Personal protective equipment shall be utilized whenever contact with blood or OPIM may occur. - Gloves are worn whenever it is reasonably anticipated that hand exposure to blood, OPIM, non-intact skin, or mucous membranes may occur. - If the employee is allergic to certain kinds of gloves, hypoallergenic gloves or other alternatives will be provided. - Disposable gloves will not be re-used and will be replaced as soon as practical when they become contaminated or as soon as feasible if they are torn, punctured, or compromised. - .Utility gloves may not be used with blood or blood products or spills. - Masks in combination with eye protection devices are worn whenever splashes, spray, splatter, or droplets of blood or OPIM may be generated and eye, nose, or mouth contamination can reasonably be anticipated. - Appropriate protective body coverings such as gowns, aprons, caps, and/or shoe covers are worn when gross contamination can be reasonably anticipated. - All garments that are penetrated by blood are removed immediately or as soon as feasible. - Personal protective equipment is removed before leaving the work area and after a garment becomes contaminated. - Used protective equipment is placed in appropriately designated areas or containers when being stored, washed, decontaminated, or discarded.

-There are Bloodborne Pathogen Cleanup Kits available in the University Police Department Security Desk in the first floor lobby of Founders Hall, the Office of Safety & Risk Management in room 425H in Warrior Hall, the Biology Prep Room 409 in Warrior Hall and in each police vehicle.
+There are Bloodborne Pathogen Cleanup Kits available in the University Police Department Security Desk in the first floor lobby of Founders Hall, the Office of Safety & Risk Management in room 425H in Warrior Hall, the Biology Prep Room 409 in Warrior Hall, the Chemistry/Biochemistry Lab Room 311, the Autoclave/Lab Prep Room 317, the Human Performance Lab front desk in the Beck Family Heritage Hall, and in each police patrol vehicle.